CodeAndCrux/codeandcrux.github.io/fun_time_arsenal.md

 ### Popped Eyeball
 Many restaurants, especially diners, leave those little one-inch-tall coffee creamer cups on the table.

 When the person you're eating with isn't looking, grab one of those creamer cups.
+You can distract the person you're with by asking them to see if you have something in your eye.
+While they're examining your eye, grab a creamer cup without looking away.

-Form a fist around it.
+Form a fist around the cup.
 If you are holding the cup with your left hand, the paper lid part of the cup should face to the right.
 If you are holding the cup with your right hand, the lid should face the left.

 With the hand that isn't holding the creamer, pick up a fork.